KCAL-TV: KHJ-TV (1951–1989)

 Six years later, the FCC stripped WNAC-TV of its license for numerous reasons, but largely because RKO had misled the commission about corporate misconduct at General Tire.
 The decision was affirmed after the Supreme Court declined to hear an appeal in April 1982.
 The FCC awarded a replacement license for channel 7 in Boston to New England Television, a merger of two competing groups for a new channel 7.
 RKO General sold off WNAC-TV's non-license assets to New England Television, who used them to launch WNEV-TV (now WHDH) in place of WNAC-TV that May 21.
 The WNAC-TV decision also meant KHJ-TV and sister station WOR-TV in New York City had lost their licenses, but an appeals court ruled that the FCC erred when it tied channel 9's renewal to that of WNAC-TV and ordered new hearings for KHJ-TV and WOR-TV.

 The hearings dragged on for five years; as a result of this, the station was forced to air an unusually large amount of public-affairs programming; a combination of this and the station's cash reserves being drained by RKO's legal battles led to decreased ratings (and the station's perception as an "also-ran").
 For a time, KHJ-TV's large slate of sports programming was virtually the only thing keeping the station afloat.

 On August 11, 1987, FCC administrative law judge Edward Kuhlmann found RKO General unfit to be a broadcast licensee due to numerous cases of dishonesty on both its part and that of parent company GenCorp (the renamed General Tire), including fraudulent billing and lying about its ratings.
 Kuhlman ordered that all of RKO General's broadcast licenses be revoked.
 This ruling notably excluded WOR-TV, which had already been divested to MCA Inc. nine months prior, and was renamed WWOR-TV.
 GenCorp initially filed an appeal, only to withdraw it after the FCC warned that any appeal would almost certainly be denied outright.
-The FCC strongly advised GenCorp to divest its remaining properties in order to avoid the indignity of additional license stripping without any compensation.
+The FCC strongly advised GenCorp to divest its remaining properties to avoid the indignity of additional license stripping without any compensation.